Gronovi's dwarf burrowing skink

 Gronovi's dwarf burrowing skink (Scelotes gronovii) is a species of skink, a lizard in the family Scincidae.
 The species is endemic to South Africa.

 Etymology

-Both the specific name, gronovii, and the common name are in honor of Dutch naturalist Laurens Theodorus Gronovius.
+Both the specific name, gronovii, and the common name are in honour of Dutch naturalist Laurens Theodorus Gronovius.

 Description

 S. gronovii has no front legs, and each back leg has only one toe.
 The snout-to-vent length (SVL) of adults is usually 5–6 cm, and the maximum recorded SVL is 7 cm.

+Habitat

+The preferred natural habitat of S. gronovii is sparse sandy shrubland in the southwestern coastal margins of the Western Cape (including Dassen Island), at altitudes below 100 m.

+Behaviour

+S. gronovii is terrestrial and fossorial.

 Reproduction

-S. gronovii is viviparous.
+S. gronovii is ovoviviparous.
 A litter consists of one or two newborns, each of which has a total length (including tail) of 4–5 cm.